 You have big plans for the exhibit at your next trade show, you’re hoping to install a wall graphic to catch people’s eyes and make them want to visit your business, or you’re trying to choose the best types of signs to use to promote your company’s upcoming sale.
 It’s just that the details of the project are getting in the way.
 You’re not sure where to start, what types of materials are appropriate to use, or how to use graphics to get your message across.

 You are sure that using visuals and signage is what your brand needs to attract new customers or to move to the next phase of growth.
-You realize that great signage encourages about one-third of shoppers to stop in and check out a store they hadn’t visited before.
+You realize that great signage encourages shoppers to stop in and check out a store they hadn’t visited before.
 You’ve heard that adding signs helps to increase sales by about 10%.

 If you’re interested in using signage, graphics and other types of displays to boost your brand’s presence, attract more customers or shape your brand’s image and identity, you don’t have to do it alone.
 SpeedPro, your local sign company and visual communications expert, offers visual marketing and custom sign graphics consulting.
 A signage project consultant will help you pick the visual materials that are just right for your brand.
 We’ll evaluate the size of your project, your location and your needs to help you create a visual marketing strategy that pays off.